About Us

 Guiding You Home

-From the beaches of the Indian Ocean to the majestic Outeniqua mountains & everything in-between & beyond, Oceaniqua Realty is "the breath of "property fresh air" in the Garden Route of the Western Cape, South Africa.
+From the beaches of the Indian Ocean to the majestic Outeniqua Mountain range & everything in-between & beyond, Oceaniqua Realty is the breath of property fresh air in the Garden Route of the Western Cape, South Africa.

 Our professional team is spread out across the region, and unlike any other Realty Company, we work as a unified front to assist clients to find a home, and in a wonderful area to raise their families.